pixscapegames/pixscape-runtime/README.md

 - Android
 - HTML5 / WebGL2

 Pixscape Runtime is built with JDK 21 tooling and published as Java 8-compatible bytecode for maximum LibGDX ecosystem portability.
-Pixscape Studio requires Java 21.
+Pixscape Studio Free requires Java 21.

 iOS/RoboVM is not currently listed as an officially tested target.